lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 ### What it scans

-LunaTrace can scan a variety of artifacts, such as project folders, zip files, built artifacts such as.
-Jar files, and docker containers.
+LunaTrace can scan a variety of artifacts, such as project folders, zip files, and built artifacts such as Jar files and docker containers.
 It identifies the dependencies used by projects written in a wide variety of languages.

 ### What it outputs